-We will retain your dental records while you are a practice patient and after you cease to be a patient, for at least eleven years or, for children, until age of 25, whichever is the longer.
+We will retain your dental records while you are a practice patient and after you cease to be a patient, for at least eleven years or, for children, until the age of 25, whichever is the longer.

 Security of information

-We take precautions to keep the practice premises, filing systems and computers physically secure.
-Our computer system has secure audit trails and we back-up information routinely.
+We take precautions to keep the practice premises, filing systems, and computers physically secure.
+Our computer system has secure audit trails and us back-up information routinely.
 We use cloud computing facilities for the storage and processing of some of your data.
 The practice has a rigorous service level agreement with our cloud provider to ensure that all our obligations in this policy are fulfilled and that your information is secure.